 Trafalgar Square was built following the Battle of Trafalgar in 1805.
 The man responsible for this famous naval victory, ...
 More

 Trafalgar Square was built following the Battle of Trafalgar in 1805.
 The man responsible for this famous naval victory, which finally destroyed French naval power and secured Britain from invasion, was Admiral Horatio Nelson.
-A column, with statue of Nelson at the summit is the centerpiece of the Square.
+A column, with statue of Nelson at the summit is the centerpiece of the square.
 At the base of the column are the renowned Landseer lions.
 Renovations in 2003 removed traffic lanes to make room for a sizable staircase, connecting the National Portrait Gallery to the square.
 The National Gallery and the National Portrait Gallery border one side of the Square, and it's a good place to sit and soak up the atmosphere on a sunny day.
-The Square is also famous for the large number of pigeons that congregate there.
-It's one of the main places that visitors come to take pictures.

 A square in the centre of town, together with the National Gallery and a host of other tourist attractions, makes Trafalgar Square an experience that every tourist to London should consider going to visit.
 I could feel the vibrant energy as I stepped into this part of town - from the traffic, bustling pedestrians and the rows of cafes that line the different streets makes it a shopper's paradise, ideal people-watching area or a sightseeing experience for the cultural tourist.